adlnet/xAPI-Spec/xAPI.md

 * An identified Group MUST include exactly one (1) inverse functional identifier;
 * An identified Group MAY include a 'member' property listing constituent Agents;
 * An identified Group MUST NOT contain Group objects in the 'member' property;
-* An identified Group MUST NOT use inverse functional identifiers that are also used as Agent identifiers.
+* An identified Group SHOULD NOT use inverse functional identifiers that are also used as Agent identifiers.

 The table below lists all properties of an identified Group, other than the inverse functional identifiers (see <a href="#inversefunctional"> 4.1.2.3 Inverse functional Identifier</a>).